mycargus/pact-wiki/FAQ.md

 [Pacto][pacto] is another Ruby implementation of a library that provides a mock service and provider verification using consumer driven contracts.
 It differs from Pact in the following ways.

 * Pacto has the ability to create contracts by recording interactions with an existing service.
 This makes the contracts easy to set up.
 * Once the Pacto contracts are created, they are static, and are used to verify both the consumer and the provider.
+This would make it easy to determine whether a broken contract is due to a change in the consumer or a change in the provider.
-Pact's contracts are a dynamically generated artefact.
+* Pact's contracts are dynamically generated artefacts.
 This makes them easier to maintain.
 * Pact allows you to make the same request with a different "provider state", allowing you to test different HTTP response codes for the same endpoint, or test the same resource in different states.
 * Pact allows you to do regular expression matching.
 * Pact has native support for Ruby, JVM, and .Net consumers, with a Javascript wrapper using the Ruby mock server.